 - Beyond Eyes is about a blind girl in search of her kitty.
 There are no enemies, nor any puzzles more complex than "bring object A to point B".
 Unusually, it is third-person rather than first-person.
 It is perhaps one of the definite examples of the phrase "walking simulator" as nearly the entire gameplay consists of slow, cautious walking.

-- Blackout, made in 1997, with its lack of gameplay challenges and heavy focus on story, might arguably be one of the earliest examples of the genre.
-Gameplay consists of walking around in a city, talking to other characters (played by puppets) and interacting with different objects in the world.
-Differs somewhat from later environmental narrative games by the fact that the player character plays an important part in the story.
+- Blackout, made by Deadline Games in 1997, with its lack of gameplay challenges and heavy focus on story, might arguably be one of the earliest examples of the genre.
+The story has you play a Amnesiac Hero, who tries to figure out why a headless body appeared in his apartment before disappearing just as mysteriously again.
+Gameplay has you walking around in a atmosphere-heavy City Noir, visiting different locations, such as the protagonist's therapist's office, the local church, the bars in downtown, or the brothel by the docks, and talking to other characters (played by puppets), and trying to piece together both the mysteries surrounding the headless body and the protagonist's identity.
+Differs somewhat from later environmental narrative games by the fact that the player character does indeed play an important part in the story.

 - Several titles by The Chinese Room: